topitbopit/Redline/README.md

 ## Supported executors
 - All of them

 ## Changelog
-Current version: 0.6.5
+Current version: 0.6.6
 Dates will follow MM/DD/YYYY

+Version 0.6.6 (9/19/2022)
+- Rewrote the entirety of the ESP
+- Added visibility check, health bars, and a distance display to the ESP
+- Improved ESP stability by a lot
+- Esp is no longer a beta module
+!
+Please report any bugs to the Github or in the Discord!

 Version 0.6.5 (8/25/2022)
 - Added Distance check to ESP